-There are twenty-five standardized plots created from the in-situ KP data found on the MAVEn SDC website.
+There are twenty-five standardized plots created from the in-situ KP data found on the MAVEN SDC website.
 This procedure generates a direct graphics window that contains all, or a subset of, those twenty-five plots, from the data provided by the user.
 Most of the plotted parameters are directly from the Key Parameter data; though in some cases, the plotted quantities of interest have been derived.

 Example Usage

 Plot all twenty-five standard plots.

-IDL> mvn_kp_standards, insitu, /all
+Normally, you will not want to do this, since this command will generate a single window with 25 rows of very narrow plots.
+But it might be useful in a quick-look case, so this keyword has been retained.

+>> pydivide.mvn_kp_standards(insitu, all_plots=True)

 Generate a figure containing only three plots: the Magnetic field standard plot in Mars Solar Orbital coordinates (x, y, z, and magnitude) the standard spacecraft ephemeris information (sub-spacecraft latitude/longitude, subsolar latitude/longitude, local solar time, solar zenith angle, and Mars season), and the H+/He++ and pick-up ion omni-directional fluxes from STATIC.

-IDL> mvn_kp_standards, insitu, /mag_mso, /eph_angle, /static_flux

-Generate the same figure as the previous example, but change the x-axis to indicate altitude, and customize the title.

-IDL> mvn_kp_standards, insitu, /mag_mso, /eph_angle, /static_flux, /altitude, title=Example 3 of mvn_kp_standards from Users Guide’
+Also customize the title.

+>> pydivide.mvn_kp_standards(insitu, mag_mso=True, eph_angle=True, static_flux=True, title='Random Plots')

 Required Arguments

-:
+insitu:

-The first argument must be an IDL In-situ key parameter data structure created from .
+The first argument must be an in-situ key parameter data structure created from mvn_kp_read.

 Data Selection Keywords: